emmahone/Git-Good-Quick/README.md

 Here's a high-level overview of the workflow for using Git cherry-pick:

-1. Identify the commit to cherry-pick: Start by identifying the commit that contains the changes you want to apply to the current branch.
+1. `Identify the commit to cherry-pick`: Start by identifying the commit that contains the changes you want to apply to the current branch.
 You can use the `git log` command to find the commit ID of the desired commit.

-2. Check out the target branch: Use the `git checkout` command to switch to the branch that you want to apply the commit to.
+2. `Check out the target branch`: Use the `git checkout` command to switch to the branch that you want to apply the commit to.

-3. Cherry-pick the commit: Use the `git cherry-pick <commit-id>` command to apply the changes from the specified commit to the current branch.
+3. `Cherry-pick the commit`: Use the `git cherry-pick <commit-id>` command to apply the changes from the specified commit to the current branch.
 You can also cherry-pick multiple commits by listing their commit IDs after the cherry-pick command.

-4. Resolve conflicts: If there are any conflicts between the commit being cherry-picked and the changes in the current branch, Git will stop the cherry-pick process and ask you to resolve the conflicts manually.
+4. `Resolve conflicts`: If there are any conflicts between the commit being cherry-picked and the changes in the current branch, Git will stop the cherry-pick process and ask you to resolve the conflicts manually.
 You can use tools like `git mergetool` or manually edit the conflicting files to resolve the conflicts.

-5. Commit the changes: Once you have resolved any conflicts, use the `git commit` command to create a new commit that includes the changes from the cherry-picked commit.
+5. `Commit the changes`: Once you have resolved any conflicts, use the `git commit` command to create a new commit that includes the changes from the cherry-picked commit.

-6. Review the changes: Use the `git diff` command to review the changes made by the cherry-pick operation.
+6. `Review the changes`: Use the `git diff` command to review the changes made by the cherry-pick operation.

-7. Push the changes: If you are satisfied with the changes, use the git push command to push the changes to the remote repository and make them available to other developers.
+7. `Push the changes`: If you are satisfied with the changes, use the git push command to push the changes to the remote repository and make them available to other developers.

-Overall, the workflow for using Git cherry-pick involves identifying the commit to cherry-pick, checking out the target branch, cherry-picking the commit, resolving any conflicts, committing the changes, reviewing the changes, and pushing the changes to the remote repository.